Anas-Abd-ElAziz/AI-Call-Center/README.md

 - `agent_config_format.py` - prompts and model config
 - `feedback_ops.py` - Google Sheets + email integration
 - `.env.example` - env variable template

+## Notes

+- `.env.local` and `service-account.json` must stay local and should never be committed
+- Rotate any credentials that were exposed during development before publishing
+- Screen sharing is currently disabled in this version

 ## Thoughts